 Hot air is a renewable energy source that we are determined to use for more than just heating our production facilities.
 We recover the heat from our production process – and feed it right back in again!
 Just one more way in which we take some of the strain off the environment.
 In recent years this method has enabled us to achieve a 6 percent reduction in the amount of energy we use to produce heat.
 We have also cut the amount of electricity we use in our production facilities by 12,7 percent since 2010, boosting our eco-friendly credentials even further.

 Closed Water Loop

 Sometimes it can be a good idea to say ‘enough is enough, let’s reuse what we have’.
-The KATZ Group uses a closed water loop.
+KATZ uses a closed water loop.
 That means we only need 10 percent of the fresh water required by other companies in this sector – and we don’t let anything into the system that doesn’t belong there.
 We’re particular proud of the fact that we have managed to cut our water consumption and the amount of waste water we produce by 50 percent over the last five years.
 We’ll be continuing these efforts to save even more water in the future.